 On May 18th, the Board of Supervisors voted on the 2022 tax rates- Real Estate is now $0.77 per $100 assessed, and Personal Property remains at $3.60 per $100 assessed.
 The Board also voted to remove the license fees from Personal Property bills.
-The tax bills are not yet available, but due to the delay, the deadline for both Personal Property and Real Estate has been extended to June 24th.
+The deadline for both Personal Property and Real Estate has been extended to June 24, 2022, however, no late penalty or interest will be assessed until after August 1, 2022.

 Treasurer Roles & Responsibilities